 The most basic nylon rollers have seven unsealed ball bearings, lasting 7-13 years, depending on how much use your garage door gets.
 Longer-life nylon rollers have between eleven and thirteen ball bearings in a sealed casing.
 These rollers usually have a lifetime warranty and will usually outlast your garage door.

 To help your nylon garage door rollers withstand the test of time, I recommend investing in double-sealed ball bearings to almost double their expected lifespan.

 Nylon vs Steel Garage Door Rollers: The Verdict

 Nylon garage door rollers have several advantages over steel or cheap plastic rollers.
-They are quieter, more durable, and require less maintenance than steel rollers.
+They make your garage door quieter while lasting longer and require less maintenance than steel rollers.

 By contrast, steel rollers are noisy, prone to corrosion and rust, and require frequent maintenance.